WesleyBryie/ChumBucket/wiki/megathread/software_downloads.md

 * [DDL] [forum.dirtywarez.com](https://forum.dirtywarez.com/) - Popular Warez forum with request subsections.

-* [DDL] [warez-bb.org](http://warez-bb.org/) - This one is especially good for PC software.
-The site is down most of the time though, sadly.
-Has the highest number of cracked software than any other resource.
-For larger torrents though, it is recommended to use MOCH (multi one-click hosters) like real-debrid, or you can try the torrents first while keeping the DDL alternatives as a last resort.

 * [Mac] [MacBB.org](https://macbb.org/) - Mac apps bulletin board

 * [Mac] [macserialjunkie.com/forum](https://www.macserialjunkie.com/forum/) (aka MSJ) - Mac apps bulletin board